Sacramento Energy Center

 Corpsmembers may also be trained in solar and EV charging station installation, among other electrical skills.
 Project work on energy projects takes place at varying times to accommodate our partners.
 This may include swing shifts, from 1:30 p.m. to Midnight, or other evening hours to complete the work.

-The Sacramento trail crew is a new endeavor where a select number of Corpsmembers can choose to focus on natural resources work in and around the Sacramento area.
-This small crew consists of Corpsmembers who apply to work on the crew full-time and a rotation of other Corpsmembers to broaden their skillsets and experience.
+The center’s natural resource crew completes projects in and around the Sacramento area.
 Project work include trails maintenance, fuel reduction to reduce fire danger, tree planting, and other projects focused on greenhouse gas reduction.

-Sacramento Energy Corpsmembers are also required to respond to emergencies.
+All Corpsmembers are required to respond to emergencies.
 These can occur at any time of the year and can include floods, fires, pest infestations, and oil spills.
 Corpsmembers may only have a few hours to pack up and report for duty, traveling to various regions of the state for up to 21 days at a time working 16-hour shifts.

 Education and Training